johnnyowayed/DeliveryApp/README.md

 ## Summary

 The main page of this app contains a list of offer images that can be manually scrolled and automatically every 3 seconds in a collection view.
 The Menu which is a bottom sheet showing on top of the main view contains a segmented control to choose the menu category.
+This menu model consists of a 3 different categories and a list of items for each category.
 This page is a collection view having a table view inside each cell.
 This will allow it to have several gestures like scrolling up/down or left/right.
 The item in each category is a reusable view created with an image view, label and a button to select the item.
 Upon scrolling up a floating cart button is shown to view our selected items in the cart list controller with the total price and the ability to remove any item in the list.

 ## Application Architecture